-Google Daydream is still one of the most accessible ways to get into VR, with a comfortable headset, a low price point and wide compatibility with a huge range of mobile devices.
+Google Daydream is one of the most accessible ways to get into VR, with a comfortable headset, a low price point and wide compatibility with a huge range of mobile devices.
+This makes it a great choice for VR development, but first we’ll have to put it into developer mode.
+We’ll take you through the steps you need to know so you can get started developing for VR!

-This post is a guide to the setup steps for Unity, so first you’ll need to set up your headset for development.
-In fact, you’ll need to stop what you’re doing right now if you haven’t already used our guide to set up your mobile device for development, or you run the risk of missing key Unity components.
+First, you’ll want to make sure to set up your mobile device for development by following our guide here, or you run the risk of missing key Unity components.
 Check it out, then come back to get into Unity!

 15 Steps to Set Up Unity for Google Daydream